mixxxdj/manual/source/chapters/microphones.rst

 remeasure your round trip latency to have your microphone inputs aligned in your recorded and broadcasted mixes.

-.. warning:: Make sure direct monitoring is not :ref:`activated on your
+.. warning:: Make sure direct monitoring is *not* :ref:`activated on your
              audio interface <microphones-activate-direct-monitoring>` while you
              are measuring the round trip latency or you will not get an accurate measurement.

 Copy the round trip latency time in milliseconds into the :guilabel:`Microphone Latency Compensation` option in the :guilabel:`Sound Hardware` section of Mixxx's Preferences.
-Refer to the :ref:`Latency Compensation
-<microphones-latency-compensation>` section above for more detailed setup
+Refer to the :ref:`microphones-latency-compensation` section above for more detailed setup instructions.
-instructions.

 .. _microphones-activate-direct-monitoring:

-Activating direct monitoring and loopback on the audio interface
+Activating Direct Monitoring And Loopback On The Audio Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 General tips for activating direct monitoring and loopback are described below.
 However, every audio interface is different, so refer to the audio interface